Posted 5/07/2022 by Dan Jackowiak NC, HHP

 |Candibactin BR||Take 2 capsules three time a day 30 minutes before meals.|

 |Iberogast||Take the recommended dose with meals 3 times per day.|

 If you decide to use the Biotics Research products instead of the Candibactins, just follow the directions on the label in place of the Candibactin products.

 If the above protocol initially causes a cleansing reaction that you can't handle due to the severity of your infection, you can always reduce doses and work up as you are able.

-Take 3 capsules Biofase one hour or more before breakfast and at bedtime.
+Take 3 capsules Biofase with one Floraphage one hour or more before breakfast and at bedtime.
 Take 2 capsules Microfase with 2 capsules Purify 30 minutes before breakfast.
 Take 2 Microfase 30 minutes before dinner.